 The ADF receives radio signals with two antennas: a loop antenna and a sense antenna.
 The loop antenna determines the strength of the signal it receives from the ground station to determine the direction of the station, and the sense antenna determines whether the aircraft is moving toward or away from the station.

-- Ionosphere Error: Specifically during periods of sunset and sunrise, the ionosphere reflects NDB signals back to Earth, causing fluctuations in the ADF needle.
+- Ionosphere error: Specifically during periods of sunset and sunrise, the ionosphere reflects NDB signals back to earth, causing fluctuations in the ADF needle.

-- Electrical Interference: In areas of high electrical activity, such as a thunderstorm, the ADF needle will deflect toward the source of electrical activity, causing erroneous readings.
+- Electrical interference: In areas of high electrical activity, such as a thunderstorm, the ADF needle will deflect toward the source of electrical activity, causing erroneous readings.

-- Bank Error: When an aircraft is in a turn, the loop antenna position is compromised, causing the ADF instrument to be off balance.
+- Bank error: When an aircraft is in a turn, the loop antenna position is compromised, causing the ADF instrument to be off balance.

-Pilots have found the ADF/NDB system to be reliable in determining position, but for such a simple instrument, an ADF can be very complicated to use.
+Pilots have found the ADF/NDB system to be reliable in determining position, but for a simple instrument, an ADF can be very complicated to use.
 To begin, a pilot selects and identifies the appropriate frequency for the NDB station on his ADF selector.

+The ADF instrument is typically a fixed-card bearing indicator with an arrow that points in the direction of the beacon.
 Tracking to an NDB station in an aircraft can be done by "homing," which is simply pointing the aircraft in the direction of the arrow.

 With wind conditions at altitudes, the homing method rarely produces a straight-line to the station.
-Instead, it creates more of an arc pattern, making "homing" a rather inefficient method, especially over long distances.
+Instead, it creates more of an arc pattern, making homing a rather inefficient method, especially over long distances.